 Air-dried wood is wood that has been set out to dry, often in a drying shed protected from the weather, for varying lengths of time.
 The logs are stickered, meaning that small lengths of wood are inserted between logs to separate them and allow maximum air circulation.
 Air drying is the hardest to control as drying times vary so much.

-Standing dry logs are logs cut from trees that have been killed by disease, fire or insects but never been cut.
+Standing dry logs are logs cut from trees that have been killed by disease, fire or insects but have never been cut.
 They have not been sheltered from the rain, obviously, but being vertical, they are generally very dry.
 They can have checking due to the uneven drying and are often sap-stained.

 Mills and log suppliers sell log by linear feet.
 This means you are ordering and paying by the total length of logs needed.
 By the way, “linear” is the correct term to use to designate length (as opposed to square feet or cubic feet).
 Some people use the term “lineal” but this is incorrect since lineal refers to ancestry.